orhun/runst/README.md

 ### As a D-Bus service

-You can create a D-Bus service to launch `runst` automatically on the first notification action.
+Although `runst` now uses a Z-Bus backend internally, it still exposes the standard `org.freedesktop.Notifications` interface on the session D-Bus.
+In other words, Z-Bus handles the backend inside `runst`, while the activation mechanism is still D-Bus.
+Because of that, you can still use a regular D-Bus service file to launch `runst` automatically on the first notification action.
 For example, you can create the following service configuration:

 `/usr/share/dbus-1/services/org.orhun.runst.service`: